fosskers/credit/README.md

 to measure.
 Some PRs are long, but do little.
 Some PRs are only a single commit, but save the company. `credit` takes the stance that, over time, with a large enough sample size, general trends of "who's doing the work" will emerge.

+### Median vs Mean

+You may notice that sometimes the reported `Median` and `Average` results can be wildly different.
+Given the presence of outliers in a data set, it can sometimes be more accurate to consider the Median and not the Mean.

+In the case of maintainer response times, consider a developer who usually responds to all new Issues within 10 minutes.
+Then he goes on vacation, and misses a few until his return 2 weeks later.
+His Average would be skewed in this case, but the Median would remain accurate.

+`credit` doesn't attempt to remove outliers, but might in the future.